tatums/rack_exception_handler/lib/rack_exception_handler/plugins/README.md

 Requirements

+a class method `plugin` that returns an object that responds to `call` like as a Proc.

-plugin method that returns a Proc call method accepts exception [string], and options [hash]
+The call method is passed an exception object which can use `#message` and `#backtrace` and options hash.